logioncms/accelerometerSlider/README.md

 Works in your existing responsive environment out of the box.

-Supports hardware accelerated transitions : -moz-transition, -webkit-transition, -o-transition, transition and falls back to Javascript CSS Animation if HW acceleration not supported
+Supports hardware accelerated transitions : -moz-transition, -webkit-transition, -o-transition, transition and falls back to Javascript CSS Animation if HW acceleration is not supported.
+So it works on older Browsers.

 Experimental feature:
 can be used as a lightweight content animator